Mirtrix/quick-actions-vscode/README.md

 ### Default actions

-Theese are default actions that will greet you once you install this extension.
+These are default actions that will greet you once you install this extension.

 ```json
 [